rust-lang/rfcs/text/0000-inline-asm.md

 The compiler will choose an appropriate register to insert into the template and will read the variable from there after the inline assembly finishes executing.

-Let see another example that also uses an input:
+Let us see another example that also uses an input:

 ```rust
 let i: u32 = 3;